Periodontal Disease Advice from Our Metairie Dentists

 Untreated perio results in the continued loss of gum tissue, bone, and the periodontal ligaments that attach your teeth to your bones.
 Unless treated, the affected teeth will become very loose and may be lost.

 After your perio exam your Dentist and Dental Hygienist will recommend the appropriate treatment depending on the type and severity of periodontal disease you may have.

 If you do not have perio disease we recommend that you maintain your good oral health with your regular cleanings every six month's.
 If you are in the early stages of gingivitis we will recommend cleanings on a more accelerated schedule and give you specific instructions on what you should do at home to quickly get back to good oral health.
 If your perio disease is more advanced you may need a procedure called scaling and root planning.
 This procedure removes tartar, plaque, and toxins from above and below the gum line (scaling) and rough spots on root surfaces are made smooth (planning).
-At Mekari Dental Studio we use advanced dental laser technology for many perio procedures.
+At Mekari Dental Studio and SPA we use advanced dental laser technology for many perio procedures.
 These procedures help gum tissue to heal and pockets to shrink.
 Medications, special medicated mouth rinses, and electric tooth brushes may be recommended to help control infection and promote healing.